389COM: Games and Open Source - Part 1

 - The traditional games industry often views attempts at interoperability with their

 - Current AAA games cost multiple millions and several years to develop.

-- Yet Minecraft, a program initially written by one man, became a worldwide
+- Minecraft, a program initially written by one man, became a worldwide

 sensation, and was bought by Microsoft for Billions.

-- So the idea that succesful games must innevitably cost millions to develop is clearly flawed.
+- The idea that succesful games must inevitably cost millions to develop is

 - Mobile games are now dominating the games industry, and AAA developers don't

 - Since it's emergence in the 1970's, the traditional games industry has grown